Every week, I get a ton of emails from blog readers with career questions they want me to answer.

 Are you making career decisions based on the wrong factors?

 If you’ve been struggling to find work that is fulfilling and stable, it’s time to reassess how you’re approaching your career.
-Considering working with a career coach (like me!) to figure out what’s causing your problem and to resolve it once and for all.
+Considering working with a career coach to figure out what’s causing your problem and to resolve it once and for all.